 Social Skills Programs

 Working closely with families, we tailor each groups’ plans to the developing needs of the students.
-Offering three 10-12 week after-school sessions per year and a number of summer programs ranging from one to seven weeks, we strive to meet our students where they are.
+Offering a series of six week after-school sessions each academic year, and a range of summer programs, we strive to meet our students where they are.
 Theater games, functional conversational practice, and project based learning build skills in perspective taking, collaboration, flexibility and compromise.

 Social Skills Groups (ages 2 - 14)

 While a number of adolescents and young adults can benefit from group based social skills instruction, we find it beneficial to provide functional, community based opportunities to practice what we call Social Coaching.
 While still providing the necessary modified instruction as well as visual and technological supports, these programs use terminology, community engagement and projects that appeal to the growing sense of maturity, individual identity and desire for agency our older teens and young adults hold dear.